The dining table is one of the most important furniture of your house, that is why choosing the right table for you, will take more time.

 Stone is strong and heavy, but some stone can crack or chip so make sure you research the different types before you buy.

-Stone can vary enormously in price and look – cement topped tables are ideal for an industrial style in your home and they are cheaper than opulent marble-topped tables.
+A dining table made of stone, can vary enormously in price and look – cement topped tables are ideal for an industrial style in your home and they are cheaper than opulent marble-topped tables.

 Glass topped tables can create a feeling of light, open space, making a room instantly feel larger.